kundajelab/bpnet/README.md

 ### 1. Experimental dataset

-For this tutorial we'll use experimental CHIP-seq data, for the transcription factor CTCF obtained for the K562 cell line, which is available on the ENCODE data portal.
+For this tutorial we'll use experimental CHIP-seq data, for the transcription factor CTCF in the K562 cell line, which is available on the ENCODE data portal.
 There are 5 such experiments that we find in ENCODE, you can see them listed here <a href="https://www.encodeproject.org/search/?type=Experiment&status=released&replicates.library.biosample.donor.organism.scientific_name=Homo+sapiens&biosample_ontology.term_name=K562&assay_title=Histone+ChIP-seq&assay_title=TF+ChIP-seq&target.label=CTCF">CHIP-seq CTCF K562 </a> .
 We'll restrict ourselves to one experiment
 <a href="https://www.encodeproject.org/experiments/ENCSR000EGM/">ENCSR000EGM</a>

 Download the .bam files for the two replicates shown below in the image.